mcore1976/thermometer/README.md

 To upload program code to the chip using cheapest USBASP programmer (less than 2 USD on eBay/Aliexpress) look at this page : http://riteshkhanna.com/2016/04/20/programming-attiny45attiny85-with-a-usbasp-avr-programmer/

-The script attached in repository ( "compileattiy.txt") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
+The script attached in repository ( "compileattiny.txt") can be used to upload data to the chip if you have Linux machine with following packages : "gcc-avr", "binutils-avr" (or sometimes just "binutils"), "avr-libc", "avrdude" and optionally "gdb-avr"(debugger only if you really need it) .
 For example in Ubuntu download these packages using command : "sudo apt-get install gcc-avr binutils-avr avr-libc gdb-avr avrdude".
 After doing it you will be able to run compilation the script from the directory you have downloaded github files by commands:

     "sudo chmod +rx compileattiny.txt" and "sudo ./compileattiny.txt"